Are your emails and attachments safe from prying eyes?

 Website | Mailbox.org |

-When choosing a secure email provider, you often have to choose between features and security.
+When choosing a secure email provider, you often have to pick between features and security.
 With Mailbox.org, you can arguably get the best of both worlds.
-From the security and encryption side, Mailbox.org offers full PGP support and options to easily encrypt all your data at rest on their secure servers in Germany.
+From the security and encryption side, it offers full PGP support and can easily encrypt all your data at rest on their secure servers in Germany.
 You can also use Mailbox.org with mobile apps and third-party email clients.

-Lastly, Mailbox.org is very affordable, with basic plans starting at only €1 per month and going up for more storage and features.
+Lastly, Mailbox.org is very affordable, with basic plans starting at only €1 per month.
 You can pick up a free 30-day trial if you want to test-drive this privacy-focused email provider.

 + Pros